Skip to main content

 When you're happy with the caption, tap Publish.

-• Website — creates a geo-tagged Project page on your Rebolt site.
+• Website — automatically creates a geo-tagged Project page on your Rebolt site.
+No separate "post type" selection is needed — choosing Website here is what makes it a Project.

 • Google Business Profile — posts directly to your GBP listing.